Horringer Court Prospectus

 I am delighted to introduce our school prospectus.
 Our intention is to provide you with an informative and interesting snapshot of our life at Horringer Court.
 I hope you will be encouraged to find out more by visiting us and meeting the team who make up, what we believe, to be a special place.

 At Horringer Court we are proud of the quality of education we provide.
 We have very high expectations of everyone and are committed to providing a supportive environment in which pupils feel happy and secure.
 We encourage and value the opinions and suggestions of all our pupils and expect them to show respect for others and work in partnership with us in the day to day running of the school.
-Our aim is to ensure our pupils develop as responsible members of our community and citizens of the future whilst achieving their full academic potential.
+Learning in our school is about recognising strengths and possibilities, developing the desire and confidence to enable everyone to fulfil their aspirations in our ever changing world.

 I feel proud to lead this school with its positive ethos that ensure all pupils are valued and encouraged to produce their best.

 We are welcoming and approachable so please come and see us.

 At Horringer Court we provide a broad and balanced curriculum.
 It is designed to fulfil the needs of all our pupils.
 The aim is to motivate pupils, to boost their self-esteem and raise their aspirations.
 The curriculum is intended to provide a varied learning experience that gives pupils the opportunity to develop their skills and abilities and to achieve their full potential.

 Year 5 & 6

 At Key Stage 2 all pupils study the following subjects: Maths, English, Science, Humanities, Beliefs and Values, French, Art, Computer Science, Personal Development, DT, Dance, Music and PE.
 Pupils are placed in ability groups for Maths and English.
 For all other lessons they are taught in their Maths groups.